MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-tool.md

 ## Run the [!INCLUDE[admintool](../developer/includes/admintool.md)]
 You typically run the [!INCLUDE[admintool](../developer/includes/admintool.md)] by choosing **Business Central Administration** from the Start menu.
-You can open the MMC first and then add the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] snap-in.
+Or, you can open the MMC first and then add the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] snap-in.
 In this case, choose **Run** from the Start menu and then specify the Microsoft Management Console:

 ```
 mmc